-The Christian, biblical approach to fraternal correction has nothing to do with the self-righteousness of the Pharisees.
-Rather, it is all about loving intervention.
-As Ezekiel was a watchman for the house of Israel, we are all watchmen for each other.
+The Christian, biblical approach to fraternal correction has nothing to do with the self-righteous attitude of the Pharisees.
+Rather, it is all about humble & loving intervention.
+As Ezekiel was a watchman for the house of Israel, we are all called in love to watch out for each other.

 I used to think that God’s law was like those dumb rules we have to put up with in grammar school, like “Thou shalt not chew gum in class.”
 They are arbitrary laws that some bureaucrats came up with to keep them happy and the rest of us miserable.
 The goal of the student is to break such rules whenever they can get away with it.
 The only bad consequence would be to get caught.

 Some people correct others because they are busybodies.
-Others, like the Pharisees, do so in order to exalt themselves as they put others down.
+Others, like the self-righteous Pharisees, do so in order to exalt themselves by putting others down.
 The disciple, however, intervenes out of love.
-Love for God, for all his children, but especially for the sinner who is damaged the most by his own sin.
+Love for God, for all his children, but especially for the sinner who is the one most damaged by his own sin.

 Of course, if you are prudent and humble and sensitive as you go about this prophetic task, your chances of success will be greater.
 The Lord Jesus gives us direction about this in Matthew 18: first, go privately to the person and treat him or her like a brother or sister, not like your inferior.
 If you get nowhere, get another to help you.
 If you still run into a stone wall, refer it to the Church, which in most cases would mean someone in authority such as a pastor or bishop or apostolic delegate.

 The bottom line is: we owe a debt of love to our brothers and sisters (Romans 13:8-10).
 And love does its best to dissuade a person from walking over a cliff.